 International Trade and Finance emphasizes the intersection between policy and global economic activity, including the effects of private and public actors on the global economy.

-International Development explains the dynamics of economic, political and social change within and between the developing and developed countries of the world and how these can be improved by policy.
+International Development explains the dynamics of economic, political and social change within the less-developed countries of the world and how these can be improved by policy.

 Global Governance and International Law

-Global Governance and International Law describes the development and enforcement of international rules and norms by governments, firms, and international and nongovernmental organizations.
+Global Governance and International Law describes the development of international rules and norms by governments, firms and international and nongovernmental organizations.